suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The application assigns each track a set of (Key ID, `track_base_key`) tuples, where each `track_base_key` is known only to authorized original publishers and end subscribers for a given track.
-How these per-track secrets are established is outside the scope of this specification.
+How these per-track secrets and their lifetimes are established is outside the scope of this specification.
 The application also defines which Key ID should be used for a given encryption operation.
-For decryption, the Key ID is obtained from the `Secure Object KID` header extension that is contained with in the immutable header extension of the Object).
+For decryption, the Key ID is obtained from the `Secure Object KID` header extension (that is contained with in the immutable header extension of the Object).

 Applications determine the ciphersuite to be used for each track's encryption context.
-Any SFrame ciphersuite can be used.
+See {{ciphersuite}} for the list of ciphersuites that can be used.

 ## Application Procedure {#app}